Go beyond the edge of the stage and become a groundbreaking 21st-Century artist.

 Imagine a university where scholars, artists, and designers find the support they need to challenge convention and fearlessly create positive change in the world.
 Imagine a community where walls between disciplines are dissolved, so journalists collaborate with designers, architects with social researchers, media specialists with activists, poets with musicians.
 Imagine an intellectual and creative haven that never has and never will settle for the status quo.

-Leading The New School’s commitment to performing arts is our College of Performing Arts, comprising Mannes School of Music, School of Jazz, and School of Drama.
+Leading The New School’s commitment to performing arts is our College of Performing Arts, comprising Mannes School of Music, School of Jazz and Contemporary Music, and School of Drama.

 Mannes School of Music